djshaji/violet/docs/USER_GUIDE.md

 The installer automatically:
 - Installs to `C:\Program Files\Violet`
-- Creates Start Menu and desktop shortcuts
+- Creates Start Menu and desktop shortcuts that launch inside the Violet install directory
 - Sets up the `LV2_PATH` environment variable
 - Registers in Windows Add/Remove Programs